Are you interested in using compound lifts in your workout program?

 After reading this article, you will learn

-- what the 6 best compound exercises are,
+- what the 6 best compound movements are,

 - how to modify them to fit your skill level, and

-- how to create a complete workout plan for yourself.
+- how to create a complete workout plan using these exercises.

 Okay, let’s get started.